Hari-2508/tcspc-integration/README.md

 This architecture allows the SPC-130 module to be incorporated into a larger automated experimental control environment.

+## Important Info:
+The tango side control code used to initialize the hardware, set parameters, acquire data, display histogram and save data are made specifically for our experiemntal setup.
+If required can be obtained upon request.

 ## Notes

 This repository contains research software developed for laboratory use.
 Hardware-specific configuration may need to be modified depending on: